Ainemed/KNN-Regressor-and-Classifier/README.md

 # DWM-KNN
-Il Capitolo "Implementation and Analysis of KNN with a Dataset" fà un riassunto delle varie parti del mio progetto.
-Invece le altre pagine contengono un'analisi più approfondita degli argomenti trattati
+The chapter **"Implementation and Analysis of KNN with a Dataset"** provides a summary of the various parts of my project.
+In contrast, the other pages contain a more in-depth analysis of the topics covered.